nerdiges/udm-firewall/README.md

 # Configuration
 #

+# Add rules to separate LAN interfaces
+separate_lan=true

+# Add rules to separate Guest interfaces
+separate_guest=true

 # interfaces listed in exclude will not be separted and can still access
 # the other VLANs.
 Multiple interfaces are to be separated by spaces.
 exclude="br20"

+# Add rules to avoid packet leakage from LAN to Guest
+# (to create rules $separate_lan must also be true!)
+fix_leakage=true

 # Add rule to allow established and related network traffic coming in to LAN interface
 allow_related_lan=true